f4z3r/sofa/docs/configuration.md

   when the picker starts.
 - `exclusive`: whether to allow entries not provided in `choices`.
 This only makes if `choices` is set.
 Defaults to `false`.
 - `choices`: a list of available choices for that parameter.
-- `choices_cmd`: a command from which the choices are computed.
-This takes precedence over `choices`.
+Alternatively a command can be passed as a string, in which case the choices are computed via that command.
 - `mapping`: a mapping which allows to turn a chosen option into another value before applying it to the command.
 In this case, if `other` is manually provided (allowed  even though `other` is not in `choices` since `exclusive: false`), the string `some-other-wifi` will get injected into the